A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: The minimization problem

+\xs{The Dirichlet-to-Neumann map involves an infinite number of boundary measurements.
+However, in practical applications, it is only feasible to collect a finite number of measurements, which may also contain noise.
+As a consequence of these measurement limitations, we can only obtain an approximate conductivity that deviates from the true conductivity.
+The accuracy of this approximation is contingent on the degree of noise present in the measurements.
 Let $\sigma^{true}$ be the true conductivity we plan to reconstruct.
 Denote $f_j$ the imposed voltage on the boundary, for $j=1, \cdots, M$ with $M$ being the number of experiments.
-Let $g_j^{true}=F(\sigma^{true},f_j)$ be the exact current flux on the boundary.
-In practice, we do not know $g_j^{true}$, and we only have the measured current flux on the boundary $g_j^\delta$, which contains some noisy.
-So we have $M$ pairs of the available data $(f_j, g_j^\delta)$.
+Let $g_j^{true}=F(\sigma^{true},f_j)$ be the exact current flux on the boundary and $g_j^\delta$ be the measured current flux on the boundary, which contains some noises.} So we have $M$ pairs of the available data $(f_j, g_j^\delta)$.
 The inverse problem we consider is to minimize the functional

 over the admissible set $\mathcal{A}$.
 The first item describes the mismatch between model predictions and measurements.
 The second term is the regularization term, where $\alpha>0$ is the regularization parameter and $\sigma^0$ is the initial guess of the true conductivity.
 The minimizer is considered as an approximation to the true conductivity.